PEXANE2/azure-docs.tr-tr/articles/api-management/api-management-howto-developer-portal-customize.md

 ---
-title: Yönetilen geliştirici portalına erişme ve bunları özelleştirme-Azure API Management | Microsoft Docs
+title: Access and customize the managed developer portal - Azure API Management | Microsoft Docs
-description: API Management 'de geliştirici portalının yönetilen sürümünü nasıl kullanacağınızı öğrenin.
+description: Learn how to use the managed version of the developer portal in API Management.
 services: api-management
 documentationcenter: API Management
 author: mikebudzynski